traveltowith

 What is so special about Wat Arun for with baby?

-2. Enjoy a short, fun ferry ride across the river
+2. Enjoy an affordable 4 THB ferry ride across the river

-3. Rent a sarong at entrance for modest dress
+3. Rent sarongs at entrance for quick dress code compliance

-Why 2-3 hours visit duration is ideal for with baby: Enough time to stroll the terraces, take the ferry, and rest with a baby.
+Why 1–3 hours visit duration is ideal for with baby: Enough time to explore the lower terraces, take the ferry, rest with the baby, and enjoy snacks without rushing.

 (View Wat Arun on Map)